modernish/modernish/README.md

 `harden -t` conflicts with any other use of the file descriptor 9 in your shell program.

+If file descriptor 9 is already open before `harden` is called, `harden` does not attempt to override this.
+This means tracing may be redirected elsewhere by doing something like `exec 9>trace.out` before calling `harden`.
+(Note that redirecting FD 9 on the `harden` command itself will *not* work as it won't survive the run of the command.)

 ## Simple tracing of commands ##